g-dilek/se_project_aroundtheus/README.md

 ## Video Demonstration

+You can watch my presentation on the project here: https://www.loom.com/share/df180f732ad24365a217bb5a525e36cf?sid=d761e514-d0ca-4787-bf88-230d60d04c3e (6 minute presentation)

-See the responsive design in action here: https://youtu.be/wOFhUryfaXE
+See a short video of the responsive design in action here: https://youtu.be/wOFhUryfaXE (13 second clip of me showing desktop, tablet, and mobile views)

 ## Design brief